camanze/european-bank-churn/README.md

 **Power BI:** Data transformation, modelling, and visualization.

-**Data Cleaning (Excel)**

-As the dataset was already clean and almost ready for use, the major actions taken in Excel was Changing the values under 3 columns (HasCrCard, IsActiveMember, and Exited) to "Yes" and "No"

-**Data Transformation (Power BI)**

-This was the major tool used for this project.
-After the dataset was imported into Power BI, data transformations were performed.
-Four calculated columns were added to the table, and data type changes were made to three columns.
+**DATA CLEANING AND TRANSFORMATION**

+1. **Excel:**
+   * Cleaned and reformatted values for the "HasCrCard," "IsActiveMember," and "Exited" columns to "Yes" and "No."
+2. **Power BI:**
+   * Added four calculated columns using DAX to create metrics such as Churn Rate, Total Customers, Average Account Balance, and segmented groups (Age, Salary, and Credit Score).
+   * Transformed data types for three columns to ensure consistency.
-I used DAX to achieve the calculated measures and columns (e.g., Churn Rate, Total Customers, Average Account Balance, Oldest/Youngest Age, Age Group, Salary Group, Credit Score Group, etc).
+   * Used DAX to achieve the calculated measures and columns (Churn Rate, Total Customers, Average Account Balance, Oldest/Youngest Age, Age Group, Salary Group, Credit Score Group, etc).

 **DATA VISUALIZATIONS AND DASHBOARDS**